keesiemeijer/wp-local-version/README.md

 cd path/to/local/website/app
 ```

-And download this script
+Download this script
 ```bash
 curl -o wp-local-version.sh https://raw.githubusercontent.com/keesiemeijer/wp-local-version/master/wp-local-version.sh
 ```

-Finally, edit the variables in this script to match your site.
+And edit the variables in this script to match your site.

-**Note** It's important to edit the `DOMAIN` variable otherwise you can't visit the site after installing a new WP version.
+**Note** It's important to at least edit the `DOMAIN` variable otherwise you can't visit the site after installing a new WP version.

 ```bash
 # =============================================================================